pthom/hello_imgui/src/hello_imgui/doc_params.md

     // `iniFilename_useAppWindowTitle`: _bool, default = true_.
     // Shall the iniFilename be derived from appWindowParams.windowTitle (if not empty) bool iniFilename_useAppWindowTitle = true;
+    // `iniDisable`: _bool, default = false_.
+    // If true, do not save or load any settings to or from an ini file. bool iniDisable = false;
+    // `iniClearPreviousSettings`: _bool, default = false_.
+    // If true, delete any previous settings ini file at application startup. bool iniClearPreviousSettings = false;

     // --------------- Exit -------------------